Constantinos A Balaras, PhD, PEng, FASHRAE

 Balaras

-As a professional engineer, he setup his own MEP firm and also collaborated with other various engineering and architectural offices on electromechanical design and construction projects.
-Dr Balaras main research career and primary professional affiliation was initiated in 1995 when he joined NOA that is the first public research center in Greece.
+His main research career and primary professional affiliation was initiated in 1995 when he joined the National Observatory of Athens (NOA) that is the first public research center in Greece.
 He set up the Group Energy Conservation (GREC) and still is the group leader.
-Costas advanced through all four research positions following external evaluations and achieved a tenure as research director since 2006 at IERSD-NOA.
-His R&D activities and participation in about 60 projects at NOA have generated over 2.6 million Euros of funding to NOA.
+Costas advanced through all four research positions following external evaluations and achieved a tenure as research director since 2006.
+His R&D activities have contributed in over 60 European R&D competitive projects.

 Topic